Programmer-Kape/kape-cal-collab/README.md

 # What's this all about?

-A couple of suggestions brought up this project where the KapeVSC community can practice and contribute using their web technology skills by developing a simple application.
+A couple of suggestions brought up this project where the KapeVSC community can practice and contribute using their web development skills by developing a simple application.

 # This Project